Stewardship Code disclosure

-The UK Stewardship Code (the “Code”), aims to enhance the quality of engagement between investors and companies to help improve long-term risk-adjusted returns to shareholders and is to be applied on a “comply or explain basis”.
+The UK Stewardship Code (the “Code”), aims to enhance the quality of engagement between investors and companies to help improve long term risk-adjusted returns to shareholders and is to be applied on a “comply or explain basis”.
 The Code is not a rigid set of rules and consists of principles and guidance.
-Gresham House is supportive of the Code and the seven principles contained therein.

 We consider sound corporate governance in the companies in which we invest to be a significant factor in creating and sustaining long-term shareholder value.
 We take an active approach to equity ownership rights and responsibilities, by adopting a policy of constructive engagement.
 We follow an investment approach of targeting superior long-term investment returns through using a private equity approach and techniques to invest in quoted companies.
 This approach involves investing with a 3-5-year horizon primarily in smaller UK companies and European quoted companies.
 We manage the assets entrusted to us in accordance with the return objectives and risk tolerances specified by our clients in the interests of the ultimate beneficiaries of those assets.

-The principal means by which we fulfill our stewardship obligations are:
+The principal means by which we fulfil our stewardship obligations are:

 We seek to place the interests of our clients first.
 We have arrangements in place to ensure that we take all appropriate steps to identify and then prevent or manage conflicts of interest between: (i) us and our clients; and (ii) between one client and another client.
 In particular, where we have or may have a conflict of interest with a client, we shall take reasonable steps, acting in compliance with applicable law and regulation, to ensure fair treatment of the client.
 Where we believe that the arrangements in place are not sufficient to ensure with reasonable confidence that risks of damage to the interests of the client will be prevented, we will inform the client of the nature or source of the conflict and the steps taken to mitigate those risks.
 This disclosure shall: